-Alfred into the carpark again.
+Alfred looked out into the carpark again.
 It was filling up, Pyramid be damned.
 Well, it was lunchtime and that was a busy time for people dropping in for minor repairs.
 "Put that watch aside, Fanaka," he said.
 "I'm going to need both of us on battery changing duty."

 "Are you married, Fanaka?"
 Alfred asked.